 Ramshorn Snails may be identified and labeled loosely in pet stores.
 Ramshorn Snails can go by a couple different names and refer to a couple different varieties.
 They can be sold as a common Ramshorn Snail, Red Ramshorn Snails, or Ramshorns Snails.
 Other varieties can include Blue Ramshorn Snail and Pink Ramshorn Snails.
 Both Blue Ramshorn Snail and Pink Ramshorn Snails are more rare and accordingly, more expensive.

 As with other snails, when buying Ramshorn Snails look for specimens that appear active and affixed to hard surfaces.
 If the Ramshorn Snail is young its shell will be small and on the translucent side.
 If the snail is older, its shell will be longer, wider and more solid looking.
 A healthy Ramshorn Snail will often be seen moving, wiggling or eating in the tank.
-A healthy Ramshorn Snail shell will have a round whorl spiraling outward from the apex to the aperture.
+Ramshorn Snails will have a round whorl spiraling outward from the apex to the aperture.
 A healthy shell looks like a flat coil, wound up like a garden hose.

 Make sure the snail has both tentacles coming out from the top of its head.
 Avoid snails looking dormant and lying motionless on the bottom of the tank.
 Also avoid snails that are floating or not stuck on hard surfaces.
 Finally, avoid snails kept in display tanks with other dead, dying, diseased or sick looking tank mates.